leishman/leishman.github.io/_posts/2105-03-05-blockchain-secrets-toshi.md

 You can now `scp` this CSV file back to your local machine for further analysis.
 Note that this file will include all commands and outputs from your psql container.
 It may require some manual touch-ups.
 You can always start a new psql container for a fresh log.

 So, in just a few minutes we were able to create a new psql Docker container, allowing us to explore blockchain data in ways that are impossible or very difficult to do with bitcoind.
 We discovered messages that people have left in the blockchain and learned how to export any queries we make into a CSV file.
 We have only scratched the surface, there are many insights yet to be discovered.

-Happy querying!
+There is a lot of complex analysis that can be done with this rich source of data.
+For example, if you look at the blockchain as a graph, you can find that you can cluster addresses into "Entities" by looking at any unspent outputs that have been used as inputs into a single transaction and assuming that the addresses owning each of those outputs belong to the same entity.
+Using only this rudimentary rule to cluster bitcoin addresses, you can begin to make out some interesting behavior and features in the blockchain.
+Perhaps that is a post best left for another day.